The Walther Model 7

 WAFFENFABRIK WALTHER ZELLA-MEHLIS

 The second variant has 16 fine triangular-cut slide serrations.
-Most second variant guns have an adjustable rear sight
+Most second variant guns have an adjustable rear sight dovetailed

-fixed rear sight at the very rear of the slide, much like the sight on the later Model 8.
+sight at the very rear of the slide, much like the sight on the later Model 8.
 The serial number is moved to the left side of the frame, just behind the trigger.

 The Model 7 pistol magazines I have examined are unmarked.
 They have a U-shaped follower, hold 8 rounds of 6.35mm